 Depending on who you ask, the answer to the question of "what is glamour photography?" will certainly return a variety of answers and descriptions.
 This article in no way claims to provide an official or correct answer, but will lay out some of the impressions I get when I do an online search of photo websites on the topic.
 I will further offer you the reader my interpretation of glamour and boudoir and describe my style as a glamour photographer.

 Genre confusion is a possibility for all of us as it certainly was for me when I first started to establish my brand.
 I am first a portrait photographer who specializes in the genre of glamour.
 I will and certainly do shoot boudoir and wedding but with the eye of the glamour photographer.
 I further incorporate a fashion-magazine and cinematic style to my work - at least through the eye as I define it.

 [Contemporary glamour portrait with the subject making a strong connection to the camera and displaying a flattering body-language.
-The photo is styled in black and white with creamy highlights and a hint of grain for interest and nostalgia.]
+The photo is styled with creamy highlights.]

 The image above might be called a boudoir photograph by some since it contains an article of lingere.
 If one ignores the fact that the bustier and corset have made its way into the outerwear category of fashion, the very fact that this shot was taken against a white "V-flat" background keeps this image squarely, in my definition, in the glamour portrait realm.